timhay68/secure-aws-config-client/README.md

 ## Getting Started

 ### Database
-This sample project has been tested using MySQL 5.7, however other relational databases will no doubt work just as well.
+This sample project has been tested using MySQL 5.7 and 8.0.20, however other relational databases will no doubt work just as well.

 For each environment (_local_ and _prod_), create a new database named _sampledb_.